thecolorkeo/cc_indexing/README.md

 4. Merge the intermediate results to get the final inverted index

 # Run
 My solution uses Apache Spark 2.4 to read in all documents from `data` and output the inverted index to `output`.
+At the moment, I was running spark in standalone mode, but it could easily be modified to run in a cluster by adding workers.
 The pyspark script is found in `src`.
 To get started, run `./run.sh` from the root folder.

 If you don't have Spark, download Spark 2.4 from [here](http://apache.mirrors.tds.net/spark/spark-2.4.0/).
 Run `pip install pyspark  --user` from the terminal to install pyspark.